 In due course I shall get round to writing a series of entries here about my wonderful trip to Sri Lanka earlier this year where I had enjoyed 30 degree temperatures every day and watched TV images of Western Europe gripped by blizzards and battered by Atlantic storms.
 Six months later and we are having a heatwave and flooding in the space of a few days.
 What is going on with this weather?

 Traditionally, the “11th night” i.e. the eve of the marches was a time when huge “bonies” (bonfires) were lit and when I say huge I mean huge.
 Vast pyres of wooden pallets and tyres were constructed over a period of weeks if not months and usually dwarfed the surrounding buildings leading to all sorts of issues for the Fire Brigade.
-There were some problems this year when contractors, who had to wear ski masks to avoid reprisals.
+There were some problems this year when contractors, who had to wear ski masks to avoid reprisals. were brought in to dismantle some of them.
 Yes, when I say that things have changed out of all recognition since when I left, there is still an undercurrent of fear which I think will last for many generations.
 I should be clear here and say that the visitor has absolutely nothing to fear because, as I mentioned, we are the friendliest people imaginable towards outsiders, it is purely an internal friction.

 With the bonfires done, the marches themselves passed relatively quietly but all things are relative, especially here.
 In the lead-up to the marches there had been all sorts of trouble in the City side of Londonderry / Derry (they cannot even agree on the name) at the interface between the Nationalist and Loyalist areas with shooting incidents and so on.
-They have been roundly condemned, and rightly so, by community leaders on all sides and seem to have calmed down and yet again I must stress to the potential visitor that they have nothing to fear from this as they would need to be Hellishly unlucky to stumble upon it.
+They have been roundly condemned, and rightly so, by community leaders on all sides and seem to have calmed down and yet again I must stress to the potential visitor that they have nothing to fear from this as they would need to be Hellishly unlucky to stumble upon it accidentally.

 I have some more observations to make about the last few weeks but, as usual here, time is against me and the delightful Sam is going to kick me out of the bar shortly so that is my internet done until tomorrow.
 I think that if I work quickly I can get this posted and the further observations will wait so stay tuned and spread the word.